Study: Using a grazing muzzle to control grass intake

 The results of this study demonstrated that the use of a grazing muzzle restricted grass intake by 75 – 86% in the horses used in this trial.
 The muzzled horses did not appear to try and compensate for restriction and spent more time resting and less time grazing than horses that were grazing freely.
 Muzzled horses had a 50% reduction in bite depth and a 62% reduction in bite weight, which is likely to provide the strongest evidence for how and by how much a muzzle restricts intake.

-Although this study provided some interesting results, they should be used with caution as they only reflect this particular grazing situation with a very small number of horses, but do suggest that a grazing muzzle is an effective method for controlling grass intake.
-The duration of this study was not sufficient to identify if the horses grazing behaviour and therefore intake altered with experience of using the muzzle.
+Although this study provided some interesting results, they should be used with caution as they only reflect this grazing situation with a very small number of horses but do suggest that a grazing muzzle for horses is an effective method for controlling grass intake.
+The duration of this study was not sufficient to identify if the horse’s grazing behaviour and therefore intake altered with experience of using the muzzle.

 Top Tips for using a Grazing Muzzle